Charles Antone Horsky: Other work

 Horsky’s resume is diverse and expansive.
 Among many other roles, he served as Chairman of the National Bankruptcy Conference, Chairman of the DC Board of Education, President of the Eugene & Agnes E. Meyer Foundation, Chair of the Visitors' Services Center, and Director and President of the DC International Horse Show.
 He received the Pro Bono Award from the DC Bar in 1989.

 In 1997, a month after his death, he was posthumously awarded the Honor Award from the National Building Museum as a community builder of Washington, D.C.

 Personal life

 Horsky married Barbara Egleston Horsky (1937) and adopted two children, Margaret and Antone (Tony).
-Horsky took trips from the Washington, DC suburb of Silver Spring, Maryland to his cabin in Lincoln, Montana nearly every summer, where he often brought his friends for memorable pack trips in the Bob Marshall Wilderness.
+Horsky took trips from the Washington, D.C., suburb of Silver Spring, Maryland, to his cabin in Lincoln, Montana, nearly every summer, where he often brought his friends for memorable pack trips in the Bob Marshall Wilderness.
 In Montana, he fly-fished, hiked, and drove around in his late father's vintage green Oldsmobile.
 Back in Washington, up until near the time of his death, Horsky was regularly observed driving his 1962 Ford Galaxie with the top down, in deep winter, with no overcoat.

-He died on August 20, 1997 in Silver Spring, Maryland due to kidney failure.
+He died on August 20, 1997, in Silver Spring, Maryland, due to kidney failure.